 Parental Alienation (PA) is psychological child abuse (Childress/Baker/Warshak/Bernet).
 Furthermore, it is domestic violence of alienating parent onto targeted parent, using children as a weapon (Harman/Childress).
 Child psychological abuse is as harmful (if not more) as sexual and physical abuse, as noted by American Psychological Association in 2014 (Spinazzola/Vachon).
 22 million parents are alienated from their children in the United States alone (Harman/Biringen).
 This pathology can be quantified scientifically (Bernet).
 Alienation is not gender specific and is done equally by mothers and fathers (Harman/Jaffe/Miller).

 Although “parental alienation” is used to describe this pathologic family dynamic, it is not a defined clinical construct in psychology.
 The accurate clinical term is “Pathogenic Parenting” and also known in the literature as “cross generational coalition”.
 Since everyone knows this problem as PA, we will refer to it as such.

 “My family attorney told me that brainwashing of children to gain custody of children works.
 Don’t waste your money on courts, move on with your life”.
 This is an actual quote from a parent whose children were alienated and seem to be a common attitude among family law attorneys.
 How is it that psychological child abuse is not only allowed, but actually rewarded by the family court systems?

 A century and half ago, human beings were sold in auction in the United States, and allowed by the courts.
 We look back with horror in what was done.
 If we fast forward another 150 years, we will look back in horror some of the things we are doing today.
-One of those will be how custody of children is being given to those with significant pathological personality disorders who are able to manipulate their children to reject and refuse the other more normal range, psychologically intact parent, along with the blessing of the courts and some custody evaluators.
+One of those will be how custody of children is being given to those with significant pathological personality disorders who are able to manipulate and abuse their children to reject and refuse the other more normal range, psychologically intact parent, along with the blessing of the courts and some custody evaluators.
 Although it will not take another 150 years for us to get the problem right (scientific evidence is catching up), but at this time children are being abused and their abusers are being rewarded handsomely.

 Three main rewards taken by the alienating parents are: